AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

       ![](../images/U5lab08-image16.png)

+### Task 4: Add and Configure Linear Regression and Train Model Module

 1. Switch to the **Component** tab and search for **Linear Regression**.
 Then drag the component into your canvas.

 1. Drag the Linear Regression module onto the canvas as shown in the below image.